olegbelk0test/sw360_docusaurus_test/docs/engagement/attributions.md

 # Attributions Tab

-Attributions are the player properties which is used to select players for the marketing.
+Attributions are the rules by which the [attributes](/docs/site/attributes) are assigned to the players.

 The operator can manage Attributions under Attributions sub-menu item at the Engagement Section: